dragoscirjan/coding-standards/docs/part/cf/coding-style.md

 ###Numerically Indexed Arrays

 Negative numbers are not permitted as indices.
 Also **zero** is not permitted as indice.

-An indexed array may start with any non-negative number, however all base indices besides 0 are discouraged.
+An indexed array may start with 1.

 When declaring arrays with the, a trailing space must be added after each comma delimiter to improve readability: